* = reread or rewatch. [NF] = nonfiction

 49. All You Ever Wished For, 2019, PG [9/29]

 ACCURATE TITLE IS ACCURATE.
 Sure, it's silly and cheesy - it's supposed to be - and the love interest is meh, but Darren Criss wandering around an Italian village with fluffy curls and shinier heart eyes than even Blaine Anderson is a sight to behold.
-And that's not even including his earlier Super Downtrodden Divorced SadBoy In Business Suit self whose dream of opening a B&B was crushed along with his dreams of happily ever after monogamy.
+And that's not even including his earlier Super Downtrodden Divorced SadBoy In Business Suit self whose dream of opening a B&B was crushed along with his dreams of happily ever after monogamy, about whom I would happily watch an entire prequel film (

 50. Adrift, 2018, PG-13 [10/4]